Illustration: Medevac Frontline with the doctors of Gjakova Hospital (red) and the Fire & Rescue Services of the Municipality of Gjakova

 In 2025, MFL undertook a programme of 'training-the-trainers' selected from the six ambulance services of North West Syria in collaboration with World Health Organisation.
-2026 will see a more ambitious Syria-wide programme of resilience building training.

 Ayman Othman, Lead Paramedic with Syrian Relief & Development.